Books for Kids About Teachers Who Change Lives

 10. The Year of Miss Agnes by Kirkpatrick Hill

-Based on the true story of Agnes Sutterfield who came to the a remote village in Alaska in 1948 to teach in a one-room school house.
+Based on the true story of Agnes Sutterfield who came to a remote village in Alaska in 1948 to teach in a one-room schoolhouse.
 Her students could survive in the wilderness but most didn’t know how to read or write.
-Her ability to connect with her students and create curriculum that they could relate to makes her a life-changing teacher!
-In real life, one of her students becomes the firs Alaskan native to be accepted to Medical School in England. [chapter book, ages 8-12]
+Her ability to connect with her students and create a curriculum that they could relate to makes her a life-changing teacher!
+In real life, one of her students becomes the first Alaskan native to be accepted to Medical School in England. [chapter book, ages 8-12]

 9. My Face to the Wind: The Diary of Sarah Jane Price, A Prairie Teacher by Jim Murphy [chapter book, ages 8-12]

 This novel is set in the 1800’s in Broken Bow, Nebraska which is part of the wild, wild west.
 Fourteen-year-old Sarah Jean Price must take over the one-room school-house where her father was hired to teach but dies unexpectedly.
 Written in a diary format, we read about Sarah’s challenges and her ultimate success as she develops into an exceptional teacher. [chapter book, ages 8-12]

 Mrs. Jenkins, Yoko’s teacher, is featured in many of the books in the Yoko and Friends series.
 She is a wonderful teacher as shown in this book, where she must figure out a way to keep Yoko’s classmates from teasing her about her Japanese lunch.
 Mrs. Jenkins is up to the task though it keeps her up late at night fretting until she thinks of a solution. [picture book, ages 4-8]